 The plating rate is now determined, and the part is allowed to remain in the solution for the proper duration to obtain the required build-up of chrome.
 Plating rates are very slow for Hard Chrome plating.
 Generally in the neighborhood of .001" per hour.
 Faster rates are possible with our proprietary process.
 The Jersey Chrome hard chrome process is superior in not only plating rate but hardness and other properties of the deposit.

 The part must be attended to during the plating process.
 'Trees', solution level, and monitoring of all values previously mentioned are very important.
 One small detail left unattended, and you will have to strip the part and start all over again.
-(This is one reason it is difficult for your plater to give you a delivery date...things sometimes do go wrong, and the delivery date has to be pushed back due to reprocessing.
+This is one reason it is difficult for your plater to give you a delivery date...things go wrong, and the delivery date has to be pushed back due to reprocessing.
 Use a plater that has the proper experience and you will eliminate delays and missed deliveries.
 Jersey Chrome's on time delivery is 99.9%.

-After plating, the part must be unracked, checked, the masking removed, and then rinsed and cleaned.
+After plating, the part must be inspected, unracked, masking removed, and then rinsed and cleaned.
 This also can take considerable time, as the 'masks' are very durable, being able to withstand an acid solution at high temperature.
 They sometimes must endure plating cycles of 48 hours or more for heavy build-ups.

 Final Inspection is made to verify plating thickness, visual on the chrome and part condition, proper cleaning, etc.